dabonetn/Link232-Wifi/readme.txt

 Changes I've made.

-In Zimodem.ino I've set CTS/RTS and 19200 baud as standard, and got rid of the signal inversion while using a ESP8266 module.
+In Zimodem.ino I've set 19200 baud as standard, and got rid of the signal inversion while using a ESP8266 module.

-Zcommand.ino has many changes, first is replacing the zimmers.net with dabone.xyz to prevent a update and bricking of the Link232-Wifi.
+Zcommand.ino mainly has me replacing the zimmers.net with dabone.xyz to prevent a update and bricking of the Link232-Wifi.
-Also bug fixes for DCD on ata connect, and NO CARRIER printing while hardware flow control is enabled.